MobilePayDev/MobilePay-Subscriptions/docs/index.md

 It is not a required parameter, but we recommend you to use it, because then the phone number is pre-filled on our landing page, which means that the user will not have to type the phone number on the page, and therefore more convenient.

 `frequency`
 It is not a required parameter. `frequency` provides informational value to the customer, so the customer can see in the app, how many times they can expect to pay Subscription Payment.
 The `frequency` does not impact, how often the merchant can send payments.
-If the merchant knows how often they will be sending Subscription Payments, e.g monthly, then it is recommended to fill out `frequency`.
-However, if the merchant does not know how many times they will be withdrawing, then it is recommended that the merchant does not enter information in  `frequency`.
+If the merchant knows how often they will be sending Subscription Payments, e.g. monthly, then it is recommended to fill out `frequency`.
+If not provided, the frequency will be set to 12.

 `external_id`
 It is meant as a unique identifier, which shouldn’t change.
 On MobilePay side, we have the `agreement_id`, which never changes, regardless of what happens to the agreement. `agreement_id` is the counterpart to the `external_id` on your side.
 It should stay the same, so MobilePay can trace the full history of the agreement.
 The customer can see the "external_id" in the app.